SeisSCOPED/HPS-book/book/chapters/cloud/index.md

 # Introduction
 In this section, we will review software best practices, open science, reproducible workflows.
-We will review how to use Cloud systems.
+We will also review how to use Cloud systems.

-We will discuss on how to work with various environments

 ## Local environment